jfmatth/K8s-flux/README.md

     Follow the instructions on putting the SSH identity key into your Repo

 ## Staging / Production (DO) cluster

+# NEED TO ADJUST FOR USING HELM ON FLUX INSTEAD OF INSTALL

 **CONNECT TO YOUR PRODUCTION CLUSTER**